GraceHoward1999/The-Kobold-s/README.md

 The DragonSlayer program is used to maintain a comic book store Pull List.
 Customer's can be added through the customer tab, titles throught the title tab, and reports and data analytics can be viewed through the reports tab.

 # Release Notes
+**RELEASE NOTES 1.01c (11.17.2022)**

+-Multiple customers, titles, and orders are now selectable at a time.
+This allows for mass deletion or comparison.

+-Exports and the list of titles not flagged in the last six months was made more clearly visible and readable.

+-Enforcing flag saving before editing titles now works correctly.

+-The front-end for showing delinquent customers has been made.

+-Program now checks and updates an old database's schema to be compatible with the new schema.

+-Date created is now being tracked and displayed for titles.
+If no date is available "unknown" is displayed.

+-Product ID is now tracked and displayed for titles.

+-Notes are now tracked and displayed for customers.

 **RELEASE NOTES 1.01b (11.03.2022)**

 -Monthly logs are now created and tracked under the "/logs" folder.